 To apply to participate, click here.
-The deadline for submitting an application is midnight on Friday, June 30th.
-You will find out if you have been accepted by Wednesday, July 5th at the latest.
+The deadline for submitting an application is midnight on Friday, September 29th.
+You will find out if you have been accepted on a rolling basis within a week of applying.

 What is Answering the Call?

-Answering the Call is a leadership development experience intended to create a space that invites alumni of service programs to get clear within themselves whether they feel personally called to become more politically engaged.
+Answering the Call is a leadership development experience intended to create a space that invites alumni of service programs to discern within themselves whether they feel personally called to serve through politics.
 It is NOT a traditional training designed to teach participants technical skills like how to plan a campaign or manage volunteers.
 It is also NOT a motivational seminar, in which participants will encounter speakers or content designed to convince them to run for office.
-Rather, this is an opportunity for participants to undertake a personal learning journey to get clear within themselves if they feel called to higher levels of political engagement.
+Rather, this is an opportunity for participants to undertake a personal learning journey to reflect on whether they feel called to higher levels of political engagement.

 What is involved in participating in Answering the Call?

 ATC is a four-session learning journey open to alumni of service programs including the military, AmeriCorps, Peace Corps, and related experiences.
-For one night a week for four weeks, participants will come together for a small group learning and discussion experience.
+The first session is three hours long; the next three sessions are 90 minutes long.
+For one night a week for four weeks, participants will come together with fellow servant leaders for a small group learning and discussion experience.
+Sessions will be led by facilitators who have been selected and trained by the New Politics Leadership Academy.
 There is no pre-work prior to the first session; participants are expected to complete reflection exercises in between each session that will require somewhere between 15-45 minutes to complete.
-Sessions will be led by facilitators who have been selected and trained by the New Politics Leadership Academy.
-The four sessions will occur one evening a week from the week of July 10th through early August 2017.

 What are the goals of ATC?